New Monuments for New Cities: A Buffalo Bayou Partnership and High Line Network Public Art Project

 Saturday, April 20, 10-11am

-Monuments Monologue: Artists Talk with participating artists Nick Vaughan and Jake Margolin.
+Monuments Monologue: Artists Talk with participating artists Regina Agu, Nick Vaughan and Jake Margolin and Jamal Cyrus.

 Lead underwriting for the Houston exhibition provided by East River, a Midway Development.
-Additional support provided by Susan Vaughan Foundation and TXRX.
+Additional support provided by The Anchorage Foundation of Texas, Susan Vaughan Foundation, TXRX, Christopher Knapp/Collaboration Capital and Houston Public Media.